-SWALLOW BARN camping barn is right on the Sea to Sea cycle route.
-Swallow Barn lies in the picturesque Loweswater Valley and couldn’t be more convenient being right on the door step of the Coast to Coast cycle path.
+SWALLOW BARN camping barn is right on the Sea to Sea cycle route around 20 miles from the start at Whiteheaven.
+Swallow Barn lies in the picturesque Loweswater Valley and couldn’t be more convenient being right on the door step of the Coast to Coast cycle route.
 The camping barn is situated on a working beef and sheep farm and dates back 1670.

 DERWENTWATER INDEPENDENT HOSTEL on the route, 2 miles south of Keswick.

 HAWSE END CENTRE Accessible via launch from Keswick on the C2C cycle route

 THE WHITE HORSE INN bunkhouse is on the route at Scales, 6 miles beyond Keswick.

 BLAKEBECK FARM camping barn is on the route at Mungrisedale 8 miles beyond Keswick on the C2C route.